cargomail-org/cargomail/README.md

 ## Privacy

 The [GRIP](https://github.com/cargomail-org/grip) mechanism decouples the resource mailbox from the user's email address.
 This separation allows a user with a single email address to use multiple mailboxes.
 You can keep official, business, and personal correspondence separate on designated servers by using a single email address.
+Information you send or receive—buying a car, applying for a loan, taking out insurance, purchasing a T-shirt for your dad, requesting a government grant, getting turned down for credit, seeing a doctor—never reaches an email service provider.

 ## How It Works